 1. Young minds learn how to handle challenges.

-It happens during most playtimes: Something doesn’t work out the way your child planned.
+It happens during most playtimes: Something doesn’t work out the way your child had planned.
 When my oldest was a toddler, he would encounter super hard decisions in his short life, such as “I don’t have enough yellow bricks to build the giraffe?” or “the bridge you just finished cracks in half!?!?”.
 The kid would have fits of rage if his creations shattered unexpectedly.
 The important thing is for moms, dads, and teachers to always be there to assure them, “hey, it’s ok”.
 Starting over is also part of the fun.
 Easier said than done, I know, but with patience and consistency, kids will come to terms and hone their problem-solving skills way sooner than you think.

 2. Kids begin to Understand Cause and effect.

 Moreover, there’s a deeper understanding of cause and effect.
 Even when they’re building towers and immediately knocking them down with squeals of delight, children are grasping the concept of cause and effect.
 Through trial and error, kids begin to understand how much pressure is required to snap bricks together or pull them apart, and how high they can build before gravity takes over.
-As soon as the concept sinks in, you’ll quickly noticed they get a lot more careful with their special creations and more visibly upset when other kids pose a threat.
+As soon as the concept sinks in, you’ll quickly notice that they get a lot more careful with their special creations and more visibly upset when other kids pose a threat.

 3. Learn how to be a buddy.